-When a vacancy occurs in a team ministry setting the remaining Rostered Ministers are naturally asked to shoulder extra duties and work extra hours to sustain the ministry of the congregation.

-At such time a bonus for extra work is appropriate and needs to be added to the remaining Rostered Ministers' salaries for the duration of the vacancy.
+When a vacancy occurs in a staff ministry the remaining rostered leaders are naturally asked to shoulder extra duties and work extra hours to sustain the ministry of the congregation.
+At such time a bonus for extra work is appropriate and needs to be added to the remaining rostered leaders' salaries for the duration of the vacancy.

-\Deacons Covering Word and Sacrament Duties.
+Deacons Covering Word and Sacrament Duties.